 > Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Israel

-Many of those who wish to celebrate their child’s Bar-Mitzvah or Bat-Mitzvah in Israel have it at the Western Wall.
-Others might consider doing it at Masada, or at other locations in Jerusalem.
-However, there are a lot more unique and beautiful alternatives to set a special and unforgettable Torah reading ceremony throughout Israel.
-Below is a selection of a few ideas for an original location to set the Bar-Mitzvah ceremony.
+Many who wish to celebrate their child’s Bar-Mitzvah or Bat-Mitzvah in Israel have it at the Western Wall.
+Others might consider doing it at Masada or other locations in Jerusalem.
+However, many more unique and beautiful alternatives exist to set a memorable and unforgettable Torah reading ceremony throughout Israel.
+Below are a few ideas for an original location where the Bar-Mitzvah ceremony will be held.
 Some are in historical sites filled with Jewish History, while others offer breathtaking views.
-All will provide a one of a kind location for an intimate, unique and unforgettable experience.
+All will provide a one-of-a-kind location for an intimate, unique, and unforgettable experience.

 Bar/Bat-Mitzvah at the Ancient Synagogue of Sepphoris